-Halima Adenegan, Esq. is committed to leveraging strategic planning, research and analysis, stakeholder engagement, and innovation to effect change.
-As a director at The Raben Group, Halima supports a diverse portfolio of clients with conceptualizing, executing, and advancing a variety of campaigns and initiatives intended to effect cultural and policy change at national and local levels — focusing on a range of critical issues, including criminal justice reform; digital equity; and higher education diversity, equity, and inclusion.
+Halima Adenegan, Esq. is committed to leveraging strategic planning, research, and analysis, stakeholder engagement, and innovation to effect change.
+As a director at The Raben Group, Halima supports a diverse portfolio of clients with conceptualizing, executing, and advancing a variety of campaigns and initiatives intended to effect cultural and policy change at national and local levels — focusing on a range of critical issues, including criminal justice reform and digital equity, as well as higher education diversity, equity, and inclusion.

 As an adjunct professor at the University of the District of Columbia Community College, Halima supported majority-minority, traditional, and nontraditional students, as well as English-language learners.
 Her criminal procedure course enhanced students’ understanding of core constitutional principles, with an emphasis on practical application.
 Through her first-year seminar course, students learned fundamental skills for academic and professional success.